Patellofemoral Pain Syndrome

 - Avoid prolonged sitting with the knee in the bent position; instead, try moving the knee several times, bend and straighten the knee 5-10 times every 15 minutes while you are sitting.

 - Wear appropriate footwear.
 Avoid wearing high heels, sandals and shoes that lack adequate foot support.

 - Avoid strenuous knee extension exercises during gym training.

 - Regularly perform warm-ups and stretches before and after any activity or exercises.

 You might be interested in pelvic floor muscle training for athletes.

 With the knowledge that PFPS is multifactorial, it is all-important to recognize that every patient with PFPS is distinctive and will require an individualized treatment approach.

 Multi-modal nonoperative therapy with short-term use of NSAIDs, taping and bracing to the knee.
-Exercise therapy to include knee strengthening, core training, hip and trunk muscle training has shown to be the best course of treatment to manage PFPS.
+Exercise therapy, including knee strengthening, core training, and hip and trunk muscle training, has shown to be the best course of treatment to manage PFPS.

 Injections remain a commonly used treatment for knee soreness; however, the evidence for their use in PFPS is still limited.